-Professional Attire: Present oneself in a manner that is consistent with one's professional role for the field placement and in any face-to-face and virtual face-to-face interactions with University administrators, faculty, staff, or peers.
+Professional Presentation of Self: Present oneself in a manner that is consistent with one's professional role for the field placement and in any face-to-face and virtual face-to-face interactions with University administrators, faculty, staff, or peers.
 This includes self-presentation in attire, hygiene, and language.
 Avoid clothing that could be considered provocative or inappropriately casual.